Ouray (Ute leader)

-Ouray (/ˈjʊəreɪ/, c.
+Chief Ouray (/ˈjʊəreɪ/, c.
 1833 – August 20, 1880) was a Native American chief of the Tabeguache (Uncompahgre) band of the Ute tribe, then located in western Colorado.
 Because of his leadership ability, Ouray was acknowledged by the United States government as a chief of the Ute and he traveled to Washington, D.C. to negotiate for the welfare of the Utes.
 Raised in the culturally diverse town of Taos, Ouray learned to speak many languages that helped him in the negotiations, which were complicated by the manipulation of his grief over his five-year-old son, abducted during an attack by the Sioux.
 Ouray met with Presidents Lincoln, Grant, and Hayes and was called the "man of peace" because he sought to make treaties with settlers and the government.

-Following the Meeker Massacre (White River War) of 1879, he traveled in 1880 to Washington, D.C.
+Following the White River War of 1879, he traveled in 1880 to Washington, D.C.
 He tried to secure a treaty for the Uncompahgre Ute, who wanted to stay in Colorado; but, the following year, the United States forced the Uncompahgre and the White River Ute to the west to reservations in present-day Utah.